KFChinese/KFChinese/README.md

 ---

- ### I'm a Spring 23' Graduate in California State University, Monterey Bay and am open for opputonities to Become a Software Engineer in The Bay Area!
+ ### I'm a Spring 23' Graduate in California State University, Monterey Bay and am open for Opportunities to Become a Software Engineer in The Bay Area!

 ---